 Public relations specialists build and maintain a positive public image CDO Project Graduation.
 You create media, from press releases to social media messages that shape public opinion of the organization and increase awareness of our brand.

-We require the attendance of monthly meetings held on Wednesday evenings at 6PM, we are currently hosting video meetings.
+We require the attendance of monthly meetings held on Wednesday evenings at 6PM.
 Meetings for board members are July-Nov.
 Jan.-May

 We are seeking a volunteer for Public Relations specialist who will be responsible for building and maintaining a positive image for our organization.
 You will be in charge of establishing and maintaining relationships with volunteers, community, and public interest groups by writing press releases and other media communications, responding to requests for information and press conferences, and overseeing and assisting five committees (Business Breakfast, Fundraising, Golf Tournament Fundraiser, Website, and Social Media).